-Kunani: yes...the language has become the basis for the farming season calendar...son...the calendar which guides the planting start...until harvesting...because yes, like what Mr. Su said earlier that planting...paddy has a feeling of life or life span requires water sufficiency and away pests.[iya...bahasane wis dadi ake acuan penanggalan mangsa tani...mas...penanggalan supados dadiake acuan mulaine tandur...sampai panen...karena yo kuwi maeng sing Pak Su omongake bahwa tandur...pari duweni rasa urip utawa masa hidup butuhe cukupi banyu lan adoh hama.]

-Sukardi: shared instructions that pay attention to the calendar have made a continuation to guarantee that water will be available until pests can be reduced...this is a proven belief son...believe...lho...come on...son can drink and eat paddy field cakes...[acuan bareng-bareng dadiake perhatian awake marang penanggalan wis dadiake lanjutane menehi jaminan banyu ana uga sampai hama isa dikurangi...iki keyakinan dan teruji mas...percaya...lho...ayo...mas diminum lan dicicipin jajanan sawah...]

-Whedy: thanks My Uncle and Mr.Kun...yes[maturnuwun Pak Lik dan Pak Kun...inggih]
+- Kunani : Yes...the language has become the basis for the farming season calendar...son...the calendar which guides the planting start...until harvesting...because yes, like what Mr. Su said earlier that planting...paddy has a feeling of life or life span requires water sufficiency and away pests. [iya...bahasane wis dadi ake acuan penanggalan mangsa tani...mas...penanggalan supados dadiake acuan mulaine tandur...sampai panen...karena yo kuwi maeng sing Pak Su omongake bahwa tandur...pari duweni rasa urip utawa masa hidup butuhe cukupi banyu lan adoh hama.] - Sukardi : Shared instructions that pay attention to the calendar have made a continuation to guarantee that water will be available until pests can be reduced...this is a proven belief Sir...believe...lho...come on...son can drink and eat paddy field cakes... [acuan bareng-bareng dadiake perhatian awake marang penanggalan wis dadiake lanjutane menehi jaminan banyu ana uga sampai hama isa dikurangi...iki keyakinan dan teruji mas...percaya...lho...ayo...mas diminum lan dicicipin jajanan sawah...] - Whedy : Thanks My Uncle and Mr.Kun...yes [maturnuwun Pak Lik dan Pak Kun...inggih]

 The relationship between the planting season and the agricultural calendar (pranatamangsa) gives confidence in the success of planting to harvesting.
 The process of planting and harvesting seasons is the basis for earning farmers' income.
-As explained by Fidiyani & Kamal (2012) and Gustaman (2020) that the determination of the planting season is determined based on the arrangement of the seasons based on a days sequence that has been believed to record the time period for mangsa, the period and the length of the day, this is called pranatamangsa.
-This pranatamangsa gives farmers confidence about the smoothness of the planting process and far from failure.
+As elucidated by Fidiyani and Kamal (2012) and Gustaman (2020), the planting season is determined based on the arrangement of the seasons on the basis of a day's sequence that has been believed to record the period for the season, the period and the length of the day, which is called pranatamangsa.
+This pranatamangsa gives farmers confidence about the smoothness of the planting process and is far from a failure.

-This belief makes pranatamangsa a calculation that is noticed and trusted.
-Situations that make climate factors and disturbances become encouragement for farmers to base the calendar.
-The two factors, namely climate and disturbance (pests) are the biggest expenditure calculations for farmers in the pre-planting period towards harvest.
+This belief makes pranatamangsa a calculation noticed and trusted.
+Situations that make climate factors and disturbances encourage farmers to base the calendar.
+The two factors, i.e., climate and disturbance (pests), are the biggest expenditure calculations for farmers in the pre-planting period toward harvest.
 As Sukardi stated:

-...thus...lho son...season markers can make the calculation of harvest later... not only weight calculate or weight of the paddy but there are things that make the weight a lot...namely the planting period but calculating how much to spend... must be met...to deal with the weather and pests.
-You know...this has become the farmer's own formula when the weather is favorable and pests can be overcome...surely the harvest...you can be sure...lha...this is the expected result tomorrow...Amiin.[...ngene...lho mas...penada musim isa dadiake itung-itungan khasile panen engko...dudu mung hitungan bobot utawa abote pari nanging ana sing dadi bobote iku sing pengaruhe akeh...yaiku masa tandur namun ngitunge berapa sing kudu ditokne ya...kudu dicukupi...untuk hadapi cuaca lan hama.
+...thus...lho Sir...season markers can calculate harvest later... not only weight calculate or weight of the paddy, but some things make the weight a lot...namely the planting period but calculating how much to spend... must be met...to deal with the weather and pests.
+You know...this has become the farmer's formula when the weather is favorable, and pests can be overcome...surely the harvest...you can be sure...lha...this is the expected result tomorrow...Amiin.[...ngene...lho mas...penada musim isa dadiake itung-itungan khasile panen engko...dudu mung hitungan bobot utawa abote pari nanging ana sing dadi bobote iku sing pengaruhe akeh...yaiku masa tandur namun ngitunge berapa sing kudu ditokne ya...kudu dicukupi...untuk hadapi cuaca lan hama.
 Lho...ini uwis dadi rumus awake dhewe petani ketika cuaca dukung lan hama dapat di atasi...pasti panen...uga wis isa dipastine...lha...iki sing dadi khasil sesuk sing diharapne...Aamiin.]

-This condition is based on the belief in determining the season in giving farmers confidence in the planting success.
-Success in earning income as a result of planting process.
-The result of this planting is a planned cost calculation that has been calculated by farmer, but the income will depend on the planting process (Barokah et.al, 2014; Livanova et.al 2018; Andreev, 2019; Suarsa et.al, 2021).
-This calculation is passed through seeds providing process, nursery, land processing, cultivation, and upkeep.
-This is based on Sukardi's statement that:
+This condition is based on the belief that determining the season gives farmers confidence in planting success.
+Success in earning income results from the planting process.
+The result of this planting is a planned cost calculation that the farmer has calculated, but the income will depend on the planting process (Barokah et al., 2014; Livanova et al., 2018; Andreev, 2019; Suarsa et al., 2021).
+This calculation is passed through the seeds providing process, nursery, land processing, cultivation, and upkeep.
+It is based on Sukardi's statement that: